draca-be/atlassian-confluence/README.md

 This image enables you to run [Atlassian Confluence](https://www.atlassian.com/software/confluence).

-It is based on [alpine-java](https://hub.docker.com/r/anapsix/alpine-java/) to provide an as small as possible image.
+It is based on Alpine Linux to provide an as small as possible image.
+* Versions prior to 6.12 use [alpine-java](https://hub.docker.com/r/anapsix/alpine-java/) to provide an Oracle JDK.
+* Starting from 6.13+ [adoptopenjdk/openjdk8](https://hub.docker.com/r/adoptopenjdk/openjdk8/) is used since Atlassian supports OpenJDK from this version.

 # Notice